rust-lang/rfcs/text/1535-stable-overflow-checks.md

 Like other such flags, this applies to the entire code unit, regardless of monomorphizations.
-This means that code generation for a single function can be diferent based on which code unit its instantiated in.
+This means that code generation for a single function can be different based on which code unit it's instantiated in.

 # Alternatives